huangsunyang/jinja/docs/intro.rst

 was dropped in Jinja version 2.7.
 The last release which supported Python 2.6 and 3.3 was Jinja 2.10.

-If you wish to use the :class:`~jinja2.PackageLoader` class, you will also need `setuptools`_ or `distribute`_ installed at runtime.
+If you wish to use the :class:`~jinja.PackageLoader` class, you will also need `setuptools`_ or `distribute`_ installed at runtime.

 Installation